 - Windows 7, with latest service packs and bug fixes

-If you have configured Proxy Server settings for Windows (Internet Options > LAN Settings), AEM Desktop App will go through the preconfigured proxy server when attempting to connect to the AEM instance that you specify.
+If you configure Proxy Server settings for Windows (Internet Options > LAN Settings), AEM Desktop App will go through the preconfigured proxy server when attempting to connect to the AEM instance that you specify.
 If you modify proxy settings, restart AEM Desktop App for the changes to take effect.

 You can customize the Asset Info dialog by overlaying one or both of these components: